Tav607/Auto_AI_News_Summarizer/README.md

 - Merge abstracts to produce a weekly summary Markdown file
 - Convert Markdown documents to PDF
 - Support parallel processing for improved performance
-- Automatically upload summary Markdown and PDF files to Dropbox
+- Automatically upload summary Markdown and PDF files to the root of the Dropbox App folder

 ## Requirements